 The great world powers slipped into World War I without really wanting it.
 But they had been arming themselves for years, so all that was needed was but a spark – such as the assassination of the Austrian heir to the throne – to detonate a powder keg filled to the rim.
 Continue reading The hand on the trigger: How an American president wantonly prepares the next war

 Again and again the interpretation of history has been seduced by naive humanism, because the latter represents the voice of conscience without any ifs or buts.
 The castles in the air thus created are full of charm as they embody the noble ideal in the face of a reality which lacks such perfection.
 Continue reading From Jean-Jacques Rousseau to Pankaj Mishra – all those one-eyed judgments of history

 How does a leading US-American expert on the Warring Empires of our time, historian Alfred McCoy, assess the future relationship of the superpowers and the relative strength of his country compared with that of rapidly ascending China?
 As to the ECONOMY, he is in no doubt that the Middle Kingdom will soon surpass the Unites States.
 Continue reading A globe ruled by Beijing?

 Military competition is certainly no invention of our time, nor is war.
 We saw that comparatively simple but revolutionary technical innovations such as the use of horses, stirrups and combat bows were able to wreak havoc in the hands of nomads.
-Apocalypse – When? weiterlesen
+Continue reading Apocalypse – When?